pfig/envion_v3.6/IPAD_GUIDE.md

 - The `/data` folder contains all the envelope preset files (dynatext)
 - The `/audio` folder contains sample audio files

+### Problem: Net-Audio or Dynagran module shows no activity
+**Solution:**
+- Net-Audio: This module is not supported on iPadOS at this time due to URL-based loading limitations in PlugData.
+See the "Net-Audio module" section above for details and follow the PlugData issue tracker for updates.
+- Dynagran: Not compatible with iPadOS yet.
+Use desktop for Dynagran features until iPadOS support is added.

 ## Feature Comparison: Desktop vs iPadOS

 | Feature | iPadOS | Desktop with Optional Libs |